 Due to the novelty of the problem presented in this report, the most important contributions made are regarding the dataset:

-To our knowledge, this is the first relatively large dataset to include Egyptian memes and social media posts, in addition to images usually sent between family members and relatives (“eGreetingAndMisc” class), and images scraped from Reddit related to social media or text messages.
+To the best of our knowledge, this is the first relatively large dataset to include Egyptian memes and social media posts, in addition to images usually sent between family members and relatives (“eGreetingAndMisc” class), and images scraped from Reddit related to social media or text messages.
 In addition to this, “imgsPropsv1.csv” file which holds metadata, previously mentioned in Figure 31, for the images in the dataset.

 The possibility of reusing scraping functions to scrape from Facebook, Reddit, and google images (given small tweaks to the functions in case of HTML change in the aforementioned platforms)

-To our knowledge, we also established manual, yet novel pipeline to remove unwanted images in a class, which was introduced in “separating_screenshots_from_photos.ipynb” then refined later to involve less manual work in “dataset_preprocessing_part_3.ipynb”.
+To the best our knowledge, we also established a novel pipeline to remove unwanted images in a class, which was introduced in “separating_screenshots_from_photos.ipynb” then refined later to involve less manual work in “dataset_preprocessing_part_3.ipynb”.
 The basic premise of this method was explained near the end of section 3.1.3 and the refined version was mentioned in section 4.1.2.

 Moreover, contributions were made regarding model development and evaluation phases:

-To our knowledge, this is the first utilization of PyTorch Lightning to implement an HCNN model (using “simple-hierarchy” library as PyTorch backbone).
+To the best of our knowledge, this is the first utilization of PyTorch Lightning to implement an HCNN model (using “simple-hierarchy” library as PyTorch backbone).

 Extensive functions were created to log very specific metrics of a model while it’s training.
 An example of such metrics was illustrated in Figure 64.